National Puppetry Conference

 The application materials below reflect the 2017 application process and are for reference purposes only

 Please look at the 2017 Conference program as well as the different roles listed below.
 You may apply to attend the pre-conference, the main conference, or both.
 Applicants may choose from several strands -- from marionettes to writing.
 The main conference offers many different roles, and it is important to learn more about each available role and strand, and apply to the one best suited to you.
 Beyond their strands, all attendees have the opportunity to create their own original short form works in the evening Participant Projects and learn from mentor teachers outside their strand in the multiple master classes offered each day.

-Only complete applications will be considered, which includes 1) an application form, 2) application fee of $35, and 3) supporting materials (requirements differ by strand; see preplists below), and 3) application fee of $35.
+Only complete applications will be considered, which include 1) an application form, 2) additional materials (requirements differ by strand; see preplists below), and 3) application fee of $35.